 I hope that after the event…that what I have to say about my book, and being Asian American, and race relations and capitalism…that it’s not a finished conversation, and that afterwards they seek out other writers and figures of color.
 I really hope that it piques their curiosity if they are new to the subject.

 This interview was edited for length.

-Sign up to receive email updates from the library, including upcoming programs you attend from home and services that can be used anytime.
+Sign up to receive email updates from the library, including news and notice of upcoming programs.